-With less than 50,000 residents, Burlington is still considered a small town, but it is actually the second largest city in the state of Vermont and is among the nation’s best college towns.
+With less than 50,000 local residents, Burlington is still considered a small town.
+Even so, it is actually the second largest city in the state of Vermont and is among the nation’s best college towns.
 It is located on the shores of beautiful Lake Champlain and is just 45 miles south of the U.S.-Canadian border.
-Forbes magazine has named it one of the prettiest towns in America, and AARP has recognized it as a “place to watch” for older people looking for a retirement community.
-The popular Church Street Marketplace at the heart of the city hosts many well-attended annual festivals and was named one of the country’s “Great Public Spaces” by the American Planning Association.
+Forbes magazine has named it one of the prettiest towns in America.
+Moreover, AARP has recognized it as a “place to watch” for older people looking for a retirement community.
+The popular Church Street Marketplace at the heart of the city hosts many well-attended annual festivals.
+It was named one of the country’s “Great Public Spaces” by the American Planning Association.

 #41 – Bozeman, MT

-Located in southwestern Montana, Bozeman is both a humble college town and a fast-growing city thanks to its easy lifestyle, beautiful scenery, fresh mountain air, and recreational offerings.
+Located in southwestern Montana, Bozeman is both a humble college town and a fast-growing city.
+This is thanks to its easy lifestyle, beautiful scenery, fresh mountain air, and recreational offerings.
 The town has been named an “All-America City” by the National Civic League and was voted the best place to live in the west for skiing by Outside magazine.
-Bozeman’s vibrant downtown area includes a variety of casual and fine dining restaurants alongside art galleries, boutique shops, and sporting goods stores.
-The town is home to four museums, including the Museum of the Rockies, which houses the world’s largest collection of dinosaur fossils, as well as the Gallatin History Museum.
+Bozeman’s vibrant downtown area includes a variety of casual and fine dining restaurants and coffee shops alongside art galleries, boutique shops, and sporting goods stores.
+The town is home to four museums.
+This includes the Museum of the Rockies, which houses the world’s largest collection of dinosaur fossils, as well as the Gallatin History Museum.

 #40 – Bowling Green, KY

-Recognized as one of the “Top 25 Best Places to Retire in the United States” by Forbes magazine, Bowling Green is located in Southern Kentucky and is a manufacturing hub for many major companies, including General Motors and Fruit of the Loom, one of the top employers in the area.
-With 895 acres of public land for recreational use encompassing over two dozen parks, there is no shortage of outdoor fun to be had in this small college town.
+Recognized as one of the “Top 25 Best Places to Retire in the United States” by Forbes magazine, Bowling Green is a popular college town located in Southern Kentucky.
+This top college town is also a manufacturing hub for many major employers, including General Motors and Fruit of the Loom, one of the largest companies in the area.
+The city also has 895 acres of public land for recreational use.
+This encompasses over two dozen city and state parks, so there is no shortage of outdoor fun to be had in this small college town.
 No matter where you are in Bowling Green, you’ll find a recreational facility nearby equipped with tennis courts, soccer fields, walking trails, and more.
 The vibrant downtown area has a riverfront as well as several museums and galleries for local residents and tourists to enjoy.

 Colleges: Western Kentucky University

-Located near the Pennsylvania border, Binghamton is a town of just under 50,000 residents and is home to Binghamton University, a State University of New York.
-It is sometimes referred to as the “Valley of Opportunity” because of its stable economy and history as a manufacturing hub.
-The city is divided into seven distinct neighborhoods, and its downtown area is heavily populated by students.
+Located near the Pennsylvania border, Binghamton, New York is a town of just under 50,000 residents.
+It is home to Binghamton University, a State University of New York.
+The top college town is sometimes referred to as the “Valley of Opportunity” because of its stable economy and history as a manufacturing hub.
+The New York city is divided into seven distinct neighborhoods, and its downtown area has a high student population.
 Downtown Binghamton is also the city’s cultural center and is home to many art galleries.
 The city also boasts a professional orchestra, the Binghamton Philharmonic.
 Other area attractions include Kopernik Observatory & Science Education Center and the Binghamton Zoo at Ross Park, one of the oldest zoos in the nation.

 #38 – State College, PA

 Commonly referred to as “Happy Valley,” State College is known for its carefree living and for Pennsylvania State University.
 In fact, it has been designated one of the least stressful places to live in the United States by Psychology Today.
-Even so, it has a robust economy and unemployment rates well below both the state and national averages.
-For this reason, Forbes magazine ranked it among the top ten small metro areas to start a career or business, and the American Institute for Economic Research ranked it the third best college town in the country.
-It also boasts an impressive historic downtown area and a vital music scene for which it received honorable mention by Rolling Stone magazine, as well as beautiful rolling hills perfect for hiking.
+Even so, State College has a robust economy and unemployment rates well below both the state and national averages.
+For this reason, Forbes magazine ranked it among the top ten small metro areas to start a career or business.
+The American Institute for Economic Research ranked it the third best college town in the country.
+The State College area also boasts an impressive historic downtown area and a vital music scene for which it received honorable mention by Rolling Stone magazine.
+State College is also known for its beautiful rolling hills perfect for hiking.

 #37 – Santa Cruz, CA

-With its moderate climate and beautiful coastline, Santa Cruz is a small college town that doubles as a beach resort community.
-Nicknamed “Surf City,” Santa Cruz is recognized as being one of the best places to surf in the world.
+With its moderate climate and beautiful coastline, Santa Cruz is a college town with a significant student population that doubles as a beach resort community.
+Nicknamed “Surf City,” Santa Cruz is a coastal city recognized as being one of the best places to surf in the world.
 It is comprised of several state parks and beaches as well as dozens of parks and open spaces for drier recreation.
 A walk down Pacific Avenue in the heart of the city’s downtown area will reveal its unique culture.
-Live music, street performers and artists breathe life into the city as do events such as the Santa Cruz Film Festival, First Friday, and Santa Cruz Farmer’s market.
+Live music events, street performers and artists breathe life into the city.
+Popular events include the Santa Cruz Film Festival, First Friday, and Santa Cruz Farmer’s market.